roachspray/Shoehorn/README.md

 The author recognizes Jared Carlson, Brandon Creighton, and others on the Veracode Research team who were willing to read an early draft and provide encouragement, as well as offer suggestions.
 Thank you to Veracode for allowing the time for the author to write this and the code.
+And, preemptively, thank you to you for taking the time to look at this and not being deterred by the ``hacked together'' nature of things and that it is just a PoC not meant to be some product :-P.

 ## Contact